 How does the TOZO T6 sound?

 The TOZO T6 has some emphasis in the bass frequencies below 200Hz, which is immediately noticeable immediately upon first listen.
-There’s also some deviation from our target curve in the upper mids, but generally, it follows our target curve pretty closely.
+There’s also some deviation from our headphone preference curve in the upper mids, but generally, it follows our target curve pretty closely.
 This frequency response is a bit too bassy for it to be good for everyone, but if you like some extra bass, it might suit your fancy.

 Lows, mids, highs